jesslearns017/airbnb_reviews/MEDIUM_ARTICLE.md

 "There are no limits when you want to learn something," he told us.
 And he meant it.

+But what really stuck with me was his warning about imposter syndrome:

+> "Don't let imposter syndrome creep in.
+Be confident.
+Own it.
+You got everything that you need to build an application, all the way through to deployment.
+Don't give up on this.
+Get over this mountain right here.
+Everything else will fall into place, I promise you."
+> — Dr. Ernesto Lee

-Inspired by his philosophy, I decided to take on a challenge outside of class: build and deploy a full-stack sentiment analysis application.
+Inspired by his words, I decided to take on a challenge outside of class: build and deploy a full-stack sentiment analysis application.
 Not for a grade.
 Not for an assignment.
 But to prove to myself that I could.

 This is the story of how I went from zero deployment experience to launching a live, production-ready application in a single day.
 No prior DevOps knowledge.
 No expensive courses.
 Just curiosity, AI assistance, and the courage to try—transported to another realm by the simple belief that I could learn anything.